-Completely enclose the fillet within the foil and place on the fire directly.
+Completely enclose the fillet within the foil and place it on the fire directly.
 Cook thoroughly for at least ten minutes.

 2. Camping Recipes Dutch Oven Alfredo Pizza

-Slice up a couple chicken breasts and coat them with salt, pepper, and dried basil.
+Slice up a couple of chicken breasts and coat them with salt, pepper, and dried basil.
 Fry them in a skillet with olive oil until fully cooked and set them aside.
 If you bring your own dough, place it on the bottom of the Dutch oven and cook for ten minutes before adding the rest of the ingredients.
 If not, place a pre-made, whole wheat pizza crust in the Dutch oven.

 Spread a layer of Alfredo sauce over the crust, leaving a free inch around the diameter.
 Take the cooked chicken pieces and disperse them over the pizza.
 Sprinkle a few handfuls of low-fat mozzarella cheese.
 Dice fresh basil and sprinkle over the pizza.
 Place the lid on the Dutch oven and cook the pizza for ten to fifteen minutes.

 3. Camping Recipes Vegetable Enchiladas